 You will be assessed through three components in this course-class presentation, a referee report, and an experimental design exercise.
 Everyone who attends the course, including those who are not taking the course for credit, must present at least one paper (most likely more, depending on attendance).
-From lectures 2 to 11 (other than lecture 8 in the lab), two students will present one (set of) paper(s) each on each lecture day.
+From lectures 2 to 10, two students will present one (set of) paper(s) each on each lecture day.
 I expect well prepared presentations, typically with slides.
 You have to email me your slides before or right after the class.